PlanetTheCloud/mofh-callback-client/README.md

   - username: vPanel username of the account.
   - reason: Reason for suspension.
   - raw: Raw callback data.
+  - common_reason: Common reason for suspension, see `parseCommonSuspensionReason` section below.
 - onAccountReactivated
   - username: vPanel username of the account.
   - raw: Raw callback data.